OpenLLM-Ro/lm-evaluation-harness/README.md

 # Evaluation of RoLLMs

-Official code used for evaluating Romanian LLMs.
+Official code used for evaluating Romanian LLMs as proposed in [Masala et al. 2024](https://arxiv.org/abs/2406.18266).
 This repo is a fork of the popular [EleutherAI/lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) repo used for evaluation LLMs.
 On top of the existing framework we add a suite of Romanian benchmarks:

 - ro_arc_challenge
 - ro_mmlu